Nurologist/CodSoft/README.md

 4. **#QuizApplication**
    ✅ **Completed on**: 10/01/2025
    Description: A console-based quiz app with a timer, score calculation, and summary of results.

    **Features:**
    - Multiple-choice questions with a time limit.
    - Dynamic score calculation.
    - Final summary of correct/incorrect answers.

+5. **#StudentCourseManagementSystem**
+   ✅ **Completed on**: 11/01/2025
+   Description: A Java application to manage student registrations and course enrollments.

+   **Features:**
+   - Add and manage courses with details like course code, title, and capacity.
+   - Register and drop students from courses.
+   - Real-time capacity and registration tracking.

 ---